xiezhq/ISEScan/README.md

 ## Release History
 * 1.5.4
-  * Add module to remove the potentail false positive single-copy hits in the 'new' family: 1) if e-value > e-50 or 2) if e-50 > e-value > e-100 and !(irLen >= 25 and irId/irLen >= 75%) (not implemented yet).
+  * Add removeFalsePositive() to remove the potentail false positive in the 'new' family: 1) single-copy hits with e-value > e-50 or no tir or nGaps > 0 or irId < 20 or irId/irLen < 0.75; 2) multi-copy hits with evalue > e-50 and (irId < 13 or (irId < 20 and ngaps > 0))
+  * Modify refineHits() to remove the single-copy partial IS elements: 1) if evalue > e-50 or (irId < 13 or (irId < 20 and ngaps > 0 for familys other than IS200/IS605)
-  * Add module to remove partial IS elements with single copy: 1) if evalue > e-50
+  * Modify refineHits() to remove the multi-copy partial IS elements: 1) if evalue > e-50 for IS200/IS605 family; 2) if irId < 10 for familys other than ten familys which could have the full IS without perfect TIR (irId < 10), IS110, IS4, IS5, IS6, ISAS1, ISH3, ISNCY.
+  * Change irSim4singleCopy in constants.py from 0.85 to 0.75, for the use in removeFalsePositive()
 * 1.5.3
   * Fix bug in getFullIS4seqOnStream() for genome sequence with long multi-copy fregments containing the common IS element
   * Use 'average' instead of 'single' method in fastcluster.linkage()